 If you've decided that you want to change your life.
 If you've decided that you have suffered enough negative consequences, then I encourage you to talk to your doctor about Antabuse.
 (Reference: www.AddictionsAndRecovery.org)

 Speak to your doctor about Antabuse.
-Antabuse is available at most pharmacies, and is a simple drug that is can be made by most pharmacists.
+Antabuse is available at most pharmacies.
 If you are a Canadian resident and your doctor cannot find a pharmacy that dispenses Antabuse, it can be ordered through www.pharmacy.ca, which is an internet pharmacy that delivers free of charge through Canada Post.

 There are three anti-alcohol drugs available: